Pistonite/botw-ist/packages/manual/src/action/material.md

 may apply to non-materials.

 - <skyb>hold</skyb> command performs the "hold" prompt.
+  - When used without a list of items, it enters holding state in inventory screen without holding anything.
 - <skyb>unhold</skyb> command stops holding in inventory, or put away the items in overworld.
-- <skyb>drop</skyb> command drops currently-held items, or hold and drop new items.
+- <skyb>drop</skyb> command is used to hold and drop items
+  - When used without a list of items, it drops the currently-held items on the ground.
 - <skyb>dnp</skyb> command is a shorthand for <skyb>drop</skyb> and [`pick-up`](./get.md).
 - <skyb>eat</skyb> command performs the "eat" prompt.

 ## Syntax
+> `hold` <br>
 > `hold` [`CONSTRAINED_ITEM_LIST`](../user/syntax.md#finite-vs-constrained-item-specifier)<br>
 > `unhold` <br>
 > `drop` <br>